quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC6298}}.

-A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed initial_rtt for a new path, but MUST not be considered an RTT sample.
+A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed initial_rtt for a new path, but the delay MUST not be considered an RTT sample.

 When a crypto packet is sent, the sender MUST set a timer for twice the smoothed RTT.
 This timer MUST be updated when a new crypto packet is sent and when